In this post, we are going to see some simple checksum functions that we can use in small processors like Arduino to verify data integrity.

 }

-Additive checksums exhibit better behavior than XORs, as bit changes have effects on other columns thanks to the carry bits, while maintaining high efficiency compared to the XOR case (in some cases identical).
+Additive checksums perform better than XOR because changes in bits affect other columns thanks to the carry bits, while maintaining high efficiency compared to the XOR case (in some cases identical).

 The average failure rate for the checksum with one’s complement sum is half (1/2K) that of XOR with the same number of bits.
-Equivalently, on average, an additive checksum is equally efficient as a XOR of double the bits.
+Equivalently, on average, an additive checksum is as efficient as an XOR with twice the number of bits.

-The main cause of failure for the additive checksum is a simultaneous modification of two bits in the same column, whose value is different (0-1 1-0), while the XOR checksum fails in the simultaneous modification of two bits in the same column in all cases (0-0 0-1 1-0 1-1).
+The reason is that the main cause of failure for the additive checksum is a simultaneous modification of two bits in the same column, whose value is different (0-1 1-0), while the XOR checksum fails in the simultaneous modification of two bits in the same column in all cases (0-0 0-1 1-0 1-1).

-That is, the average failure rate for one’s complement is 6.25% for an 8-bit checksum, and 3.125% for 16 bits.
+That is, the average failure rate for one’s complement is 6.25% for an 8-bit checksum, and 3.125% for a 16-bit one.
 In the case of two’s complement, it is slightly worse, approximately 7% for 8 bits and 3.3 for 16 bits.

-However, they share a major weakness, they are not capable of detecting when two entire blocks arrive in the wrong order as the sum remains unchanged.
+However, they share a major weakness: they are not capable of detecting when two entire blocks arrive in the wrong order because the sum remains unchanged.

-Finally, additive checksums exhibit worse behavior when the distribution of 0’s and 1’s is uniform (which penalizes it in benchmarks with random numbers).
-The best behavior is observed with data that has a majority distribution of 0’s.
+Finally, additive checksums perform worse when the distribution of 0’s and 1’s is uniform (which penalizes it in benchmarks with random numbers).
+The best performance is observed with data having a majority distribution of 0’s.

-Fletcher’s checksum requires at least 16 bits and is formed by the concatenation of two sums.
-The first sum is simply the sum of the received bytes (with two’s complement or one’s complement).
-The second sum is the sum of the first sum at each step.
+The Fletcher checksum requires at least 16 bits and is formed by the concatenation of two summations.
+The first summation is simply the sum of the received bytes (with two’s or one’s complement).
+The second summation is the sum of the first summation at each step.

-Here is a simple implementation of the Fletcher16 Checksum in 16 bits with two’s complement sum.
+Here is a simple implementation of the Fletcher Checksum in 16 bits with two’s complement sum.

 uint16_t ChecksumFletcher16(byte *data, size_t count )